 But Roma Spring is not only about finding the energy to sprout through the hardened soil of the environment towards rebirth and reaffirmation.
 Like the “Spring of the Nations” (1848) or the “Arab Spring” (2010), the Roma Spring erupts in the face of the oppression.
 From within the Roma households and families, from within the Roma collectivity, a wave of peaceful resistance emerges, in protest of centuries of injustice, discrimination, and mistreatment.
 The Roma Spring manifests itself through a reclaiming of the public – its spaces and discourses – and retaking of the political.
 In this process, those on the margins speak back to the mainstream center, demanding recognition of Roma belonging.
 The Roma Spring is inevitably a period of social and political confrontation, of seeking historical justice and the parallel process of intellectual decolonization.

 The Roma Spring represents the birth of awareness of the power resting within the Roma communities, discovering the potential of the assembly, its performative character, and the significance of individual and collective acts of resistance.
-This process announces the inevitable emergence of a critical mass – and a collective critical consciousness – among Roma as the embodiment of resistance to inequality and injustice.
+This process announces the inevitable emergence of a critical mass – and collective critical consciousness – among Roma as the embodiment of resistance to inequality and injustice.
 The Roma Spring – as Resistance – blooms most visibly in the field of the arts, giving expression to the disagreement and tension boiling within the Roma communities.
-The Arts becomes a space of contention, confrontation and negotiation, in which the oppressive reality can be challenged and a new social order can be imagined.
+The Arts becomes a space of contention, confrontation, and negotiation, in which the oppressive reality can be challenged and a new social order can be imagined.

 Organized with the support of Gallery Kai Dikhas